Surongo: Theatrical

 It was scheduled to be released on Eid al-Adha of the same year (29 June 2023) in Bangladesh.
 Rafi stated that like his previous films, he wanted to release it in a small number of movie theaters first.
 On 26 June 2023, it was announced that the film will be domestically released in 28 movie theaters, and it was released on the scheduled day.
 Its number of shows in multiplexes went from 9–18 on the day after its release in Bangladesh.
-Rafi announced after the film's release in Bangladesh that Surongo will be released in 21 July in Canada and New York City, and in 28 July across the United States.
+Rafi announced after the film's release in Bangladesh that Surongo will be released on 21 July in Canada and New York City, and on 28 July across the United States.
 He also informed that there are plans to release the film in the Middle East.
 All tickets for 12 of the 37 shows in Australia were sold out in advance before the scheduled release date.
 On 7 July 2023, the number of movie theaters showing it in Bangladesh remained unchanged, but seven shows stopped showing the film.
 It was released in 31 Indian movie theaters on 21 July 2023.
 Also from this day, the movie theaters in Bangladesh showing the film was increased by 22.
 It is scheduled to release in New Zealand on 30 July 2023.
 As of 22 July 2023, it is showing in 16 movie theaters in Australia.